-A broken toe can be very painful and lead to complications if not properly fixed.
-If you have any concerns about your feet, contact Dr. Kevin Davis from Davis Foot & Ankle Centers.
+All runners should take extra precaution when trying to avoid injury.
+If you have any concerns about your feet, contact Dr. Kevin Davis of Davis Foot & Ankle Centers.
 Our doctor will treat your foot and ankle needs.

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Kevin Davis from Davis Foot & Ankle Centers.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Diabetes affects millions of people every year.
 The condition can damage blood vessels in many parts of the body, especially the feet.
 Because of this, taking care of your feet is essential if you have diabetes, and having a podiatrist help monitor your foot health is highly recommended.

 Patients with diabetes should have their doctor monitor their blood levels, as blood sugar levels play such a huge role in diabetic care.
 Monitoring these levels on a regular basis is highly advised.

 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.